fvaleri/strimzi-debugging/sessions/006/README.md

 ---
 ### Example: offline Kafka volume recovery using snapshot support

+This example has some tricky steps highlighted in bold, where you need to be extra careful to avoid losing data.
+It works offline because copy data while they are being modified can cause tricky problems, especially if transactions are enabled.
-**Don't use Minikube for this example, as it doesn't have full volume support.**
+**Don't use Minikube, as it doesn't have full volume support.**
-This procedure works offline because replacing the volume with an online cluster would mean creating a new empty volume and synchronize from scratch, which could take a lot of time.

 First, [deploy the Strimzi Cluster Operator](/sessions/001).
 For the sake of this example, we deploy the Kafka cluster reducing the volume size.